Zabrimus/CoreELEC/README.md

 ```
 $ ./build-local.sh
 Usage:  [-t] [-i] [-9] [-0] [-d] [-e] [-x] [-y]
 -t  : Build tar (Matrix).
-Version containing only VDR and is installable in an existing Kodi installation
+Version containing only VDR and is installable in an existing Kodi installation (Deprecated!)
 -i  : Build images (Matrix).
 Images will be created which can be written to an SD card.
 Contains VDR in /usr/local
 -9  : Build images (corelec-19).
 Images will be created which can be written to an SD card.
 Contains VDR in /usr/local
 -0  : Build images (corelec-20).
 Images will be created which can be written to an SD card.
 Contains VDR in /usr/local